Mccranky83/imgbrd-grabber-docs/docs/docs/commands/gelbooru.md

 ```powershell
 C:\Windows\System32\cmd.exe /C copy "%path%" "C:\wamp\www\gelbooru\images\1\%md5%.%ext%"
 ```

+!!! note

-_Note: be careful to put the **blank character** (ALT+255) between "cmd.exe" and "/C".
-Otherwise, the two string were stuck, and the command is not recognized (at least in version 5.4.2 of Grabber)._
+    Be careful to put the **blank character** (ALT+255) between "cmd.exe" and "/C".
+Otherwise, the two string were stuck, and the command is not recognized (at least in version 5.4.2 of Grabber).

 And, in the Database part: